 Rev. Holt and her husband, Randy, live in Tuttle, Oklahoma.
 Their daughter AnnaCarole is a TCU graduate and is employed in Dallas.
 The Holt family travels annually to their favorite vacation spot in the San Juan Mountains of Colorado to enjoy the many beautiful hiking trails.
 Pam and Randy delight in playing with their grandson, Quincy Holt, who lives with his parents in San Francisco.

 Rev. Mary Gaudreau Hughes, is an ordained United Methodist deacon, licensed professional counselor, and nationally known disaster response specialist with 25 years' experience working in crisis and disaster response.
 Rev. Hughes serves as the Executive Director for Crisis Care Ministries.
-A frequent teacher and Facilitators in Oklahoma and beyond, she has authored and contributed to numerous disaster response curricula and resources and has provided key leadership in developing national standards and best practices in disaster spiritual care.
-She provides leadership in both the National VOAD and Oklahoma VOAD Emotional and Spiritual Care Committees.
+A frequent teacher and facilitator in Oklahoma and beyond, she has authored and contributed to numerous disaster response curricula and resources and has provided key leadership in developing national standards and best practices in disaster spiritual and emotional care.
+Mary served for ten years as a national disaster consultant with the United Methodist Committee on Relief (UMCOR) and she created a five-year pilot program based upon the National VOAD Disaster Spiritual Guidelines through the Oklahoma Conference of Churches.
+She continues to provide leadership in both the National VOAD and Oklahoma VOAD Emotional and Spiritual Care Committees.

 is the Executive Director for Restore Hope Ministries in Tulsa, Oklahoma.
 Rev. Jeff Jaynes was born and raised in the Tulsa area.
 He and his wife graduated from high schools in Tulsa and grew up in the United Methodist Church.
 Jeff received his Bachelor’s Degree in Government and Theology from Georgetown University and his Master’s of Divinity from Duke University.
 After graduating from Duke, Jeff was appointed to Southern Hills UMC in Tulsa where he served until June, 2011 when he was appointed as the Executive Director of Restore Hope Ministries.